Greece accuses Turkey of trying to provoke it with migrant boats

 Mitarachi called on Turkey to "live up to" its commitments under the deal.

-(Reporting by Karolina Tagaris in Athens and Tuvan Gumrukcu in Ankara; Editing by Kirsten Donovan)
+(Reporting by Karolina Tagaris in Athens and Tuvan Gumrukcu in Ankara; Editing by Kirsten Donovan and Chris Reese)

 ((karolina.tagaris@thomsonreuters.com; +30 210 3376 455;))